ALi3nW3rX/hacketscript/README.md

 6. **Auto-Styling**
    - Automatic column-width adjustments (heuristic).
    - Freezes the first two columns (`A`, `B`) on “External Scan” and “Internal Scan” tabs for easy navigation.

+7. **[ NEW!! ]** **Bloodhound**
+   - Will find the Bloodhound data in the Nessus file and create a new tab with the data.
+   - Currently only finds kerberoastable users and their associated SPNs, ASREProastable users and their associated SPNs, Users with Unconstrained Delegation, Users with RBCD.
+(MORE TO COME).

 ## Requirements